Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 SeedProd license key

-You can find this information under your account on the SeedProd website.
+You can find this information in your account on the SeedProd website.
 After entering the key, click on the ‘Verify Key’ button.

 Once you’ve done that, go to SeedProd » Theme Builder.
 Here, click on the ‘Add New Theme Template’ button.